What is a Screw pile?

 - Ability to build on structure same day as install

-UK Helix is one fo the few UK based companies that offer smaller piles which are ideal for the DIY user, however we serve the commercial industry and our clients have had success on a wide range of structures like garden houses, sheds, decking, fencing, noise reduction barriers, ground solar installs noise, reduction barriers and more. see our gallery here
+UK Helix is one fo the few UK based companies that offer smaller piles which are ideal for the DIY user, however we serve the commercial industry and our clients have had success on a wide range of structures like garden houses, sheds, decking, fencing, noise reduction barriers, ground solar installs, noise reduction barriers and more… see our gallery here

-What if you hit a hard rock with a screw pile?
+What if you hit a hard rock with a DIY screw pile?

-This is one of the most common questions we are asked at UKHelix and we love answering it.
-There are a range of options in this case.
+This is one of the most common questions we are asked at UKHelix and we love answering it because there are a range of options.

 Doing a soil survey is what we would recommend and is the first step to determining whether you are likely to hit rocks when using the screw pile and lets you know “what’s under the ground”.
 This investigation will let you know from the start whether screw piles are a viable option.

 If you do hit a rock when using a screw pile there are still a good range of tactics you can employ.

-For example, if you encounter a rock within the first 12 inches of drilling you can simply dig out the rock.
+- If you encounter a rock within the first 12 inches of drilling you can simply dig out the rock

-If you hit an obstruction whilst having already achieved sufficient depth to ensure the required load capacity of your structure.
-You can simply cut the pile using and angle grinder and re-drill the bracket whole.
+- If you hit an obstruction whilst having already achieved “sufficient depth” to ensure the required load capacity of your structure, you could simply cut the top of the pile using an angle grinder and re-drill the bracket hole.

-How about when you hit an obstruction while having not achieved a sufficient depth?
-You can extract the pile and and re screw it further down the foundation line.
-Because of the strength of the pile and the flexibility of the bracket, you have rooms for adjustment.
+- If you hit an obstruction while having not achieved a sufficient depth, you can extract the pile and and re screw it further down the foundation line.

 Contact us today if you have any questions or need help with your foundations.